Transforming graph states via Bell state measurements: Introduction

-Despite the relevance of fusions for graph-state-based quantum computing architectures, graph transformations associated with these two-qubit parity measurements have only been investigated for specific cases.
-In these cases, it is assumed that fusion qubits are unconnected in the graph and that their neighborhoods do not overlap~\cite{Kok2010,Zaidi2015,Hilaire2023,Patil2023}.
-These assumptions do not generally hold, for example, in fusion networks~\cite{GimenoSegovia2015,Bartolucci2021,Lobl2023} where several fusions are performed and connected fusion qubits can result from applying previous fusions.
-Graph transformations for fusing connected qubits are therefore required for analyzing fusion-based cluster-state generation~\cite{GimenoSegovia2015,Lobl2023} or fusion-based quantum computing~\cite{Bartolucci2021}.
-Such graph transformations can also be used for treating so-called stabilizer states~\cite{Anders2006} as those are locally equivalent to graph states~\cite{Schlingemann2001, Nest2004}.
+Despite the relevance of fusions for such quantum computing/communication architectures, graph transformations have only been investigated for specific cases corresponding to a certain type of two-qubit parity measurement and a restricted class of graph states~\cite{Kok2010,Zaidi2015,Hilaire2023}.
+First, it was generally assumed that the fusion qubits are unconnected in the graph state and that their neighborhoods do not overlap~\cite{Kok2010,Zaidi2015,Hilaire2023,Patil2023}.
+Second, the set of parity measurements studied remained incomplete, even when different types of fusion were considered~\cite{Patil2023}.
+The first assumption often does not hold in fusion networks~\cite{GimenoSegovia2015,Bartolucci2021,Lobl2023} where several fusions are performed and connected fusion qubits or fusion qubits sharing neighbors can result from applying previous fusions.
+Furthermore, a set of graph transformations that does not cover all fusion types is insufficient for analyzing fusion networks.
+This is because byproduct gates from previous fusions can rotate the parity measurement corresponding to the present fusion.
+Thus, a full set of graph transformation rules is required to analyze fusion-based cluster state generation~\cite{GimenoSegovia2015,Lobl2023} or fusion-based quantum computing~\cite{Bartolucci2021} in a graph representation.